-With regard to the total cost of capacity refunds, the IMO notes that, due to the seasonal cap overriding the daily and trading interval refund rates under all circumstances, the refunds under the current Rules are lower than what was intended when the Rules were developed.
-Had the current Rules functioned as intended, the total refund amounts would have been higher than they currently are.
-It is noted that the refunds under the proposed amendments, as indicated by Verve Energy in its submission, represent an increase from approximately 3.5% to around 5% of the total Reserve Capacity payments received by Verve Energy.
+With regard to the total cost of capacity refunds, the IMO noted that, due to the seasonal cap overriding the daily and trading interval refund rates under all circumstances, the refunds under the current Rules are lower than what was intended when the Rules were developed.
+Had the current Rules functioned as intended, in practice the total refund amounts would have been higher than they currently are.
+The IMO noted that the refunds under the proposed amendments, as indicated by Verve Energy in its submission, represent an increase from approximately 3.5% to around 5% of the total Reserve Capacity payments received by Verve Energy.

-It is also noted that the new Mechanism will still retain an annual cap, ensuring no participant will incur refunds exceeding the total Reserve Capacity Credits received.
+The IMO also noted that the new Mechanism will still retain an annual cap, ensuring that no participant will incur refunds exceeding the total Reserve Capacity Credits received.

-Another intent of the Refund Mechanism, as noted by the OOE in their submission, is to provide incentives for good performance at other times of the year when scheduled outages reduce the available system capacity.
+Another intention of the Refund Mechanism, as also noted by the OOE and Synergy in their submissions, is to provide incentives for good performance at other times of the year, when scheduled outages reduce the available system capacity.
 Therefore, forced outages during these periods should also incur refunds - at a lower level than during the peak season, but significant enough to discourage unplanned outages throughout the year.